zachmilan/UM-LED/README.md

 ## System Overview

 - **LED Display** – A Block-M array of individually controlled through-hole LEDs driven by dedicated LED drivers.
-The display supports multiple patterns, animations, and brightness levels, and integrates ambient light sensing for auto-dimming, battery monitoring, and on-board logging to microSD.
+The display supports multiple patterns, animations, and brightness levels, and integrates ambient light sensing for auto-dimming, battery monitoring, and on-board power-logging to microSD.

 - **Handheld Remote** – A wireless BLE controller featuring a capacitive-touch brightness slider, tactile buttons for mode selection, haptic feedback, status indicators, and its own rechargeable battery.